-Four kilometers off Barangay Pundaquit, Zambales in the main island of Luzon, Philippines is the Capones Island or “Isla de Gran Capon” during the Spanish era.
-It is a two kilometer long bone-shaped island surrounded by white sand and rocky shores.
+Four kilometers off Barangay Pundaquit of Zambales in the main island of Luzon is the Capones Island or “Isla de Gran Capon” during the Spanish era.
+It is a two-kilometer long bone-shaped island surrounded with white sand and rocky shores.

 This island boasts of white sand beaches conducive for overnight camping, day picnic and swimming; turquoise water and rich marine life that is great for diving and snorkeling.

-There are no commercial establishments on the island and the only structure there (aside from an unfinished building) is an old Spanish lighthouse (Faro de Punta Capones) that was built in 1890 to guide ships entering and leaving the bays of Manila and Subic, and to warn passing ships of the dangers of rocky shores around the island.
-The solar-powered lighthouse is Capones best kept secret, with its original brick house structure still in place, though ragged and neglected, but still draws a dramatic picture.
+There is no commercial establishment on the island and the only structure there (apart from an unfinished building) is an old Spanish lighthouse known as Faro de Punta Capones, built in 1890 to guide ships entering and leaving Subic Bay and to warn passing ships of the dangers of rocky shores around the island.
+The solar-powered lighthouse is Capones’ best kept secret, with its original brick house structure still in place, though in ruins and neglected, that still draws a dramatic scene.

-To go to Pundaquit, ride a bus bound to Iba or Sta.
-Cruz, Zambales.
-Victory Liner has regular scheduled trips to those destinations.
+To get to Capones Island from Manila, ride a bus bound to Iba or Sta.
+Cruz, Zambales via Olongapo.
+Victory Liner has scheduled trips to these destinations.
 Tell the driver to drop you off at San Antonio.
-If you are coming from their terminal in Sampaloc, it will cost you P220.00 (~$5.25), don’t forget to tell the cashier that you are up to San Antonio only, or they will charge you the full fare to its destination.
-Travel time is around 3 to 4 hours via NLEX.
+Fare starts at P270, travel time is around 3 to 4 hours via NLEX.

-From San Antonio, ride a tricycle to Barangay Pundaquit or San Miguel, standard rate is P20.00 (~$0.5), you may opt to add some tip since it is quite far.
+Upon reaching San Antonio, transfer to a tricycle to Barangay San Miguel or Pundaquit, standard rate is P30 per person, you may opt to add some tip since it is quite far.

-Since there are no commercial establishments in this island, you may bring a tent or camping equipments (plus foods and drinking water) if you are planning to stay there overnight.
-Just tell the boatman your planned date and time of return to Pundaquit.
-Boat rate for overnight trip is highr at P1500.00 for aboat that can fit up to four persons.
+Since there is no commercial establishment in this island, you may bring a tent or camping equipments (plus foods and drinking water) if you are planning to stay there overnight.
+Just tell the boatman your planned date and time of return to San Miguel/Pundaquit.

 - Trek to Capones Lighthouse: If you are coming from the east side of Capones Island, you have to trek for an hour or less, to a rocky shore, passing to an unfinished building and statue of Mama Mary.
 I suggest you have someone with you who knows the place since the trail up has no signage, (only stone guides) and you may get lost.
 But if you are coming from the other side of the island (near the stairs), the lighthouse is already visible so it is easier to reach the place passing through a field, this side of the island however has rocky shore and some huge waves making it impossible for bancas to dock.

-- Camping: Just bring your own camping equipments, enough foods and water supply.
+- Camping: Bring your own camping equipments, enough foods and water supply.

-- Swimming, Snorkeling and Diving: Just bring your own equipments.
+- Swimming, Snorkeling and Diving: Bring your own equipments.

-- Island Hopping: You can visit the nearby Camara Island, Nagsasa Cove, Silanguin Cove and Anawangin Cove.
+- Island Hopping: You can visit the nearby Camara Island, Nagsasa Cove, Silanguin Cove, Talisayen Cove and Anawangin Cove.

 - Aquatic Sports in Barangay Pundaquit: Jetskis are available for rent.